 Textbook: I will provide a collection of selected readings to students.
 I will also try to have these materials posted on a class website.

-Grading and Explanation: Final grades will be based on performance on work projects provided by speakers, class participation, and a brief final examination to reinforce class concepts.
-The final examination will consist of essay questions.
+Grading and Explanation: Final grades will be based on performance on work projects provided by speakers, class participation, and a brief self evaluation.

 I will follow the Law Center attendance policy.
 You will not be allowed to take the final examination unless you attend 80% of the classes.
 Excused absences will be liberally granted.